Analog In-Memory Computing Attention Mechanism for Fast and Energy-Efficient Large Language Models: Introduction

-The keys and values\(K_{i} \in \mathbb{R}^{1, d}\) and \(V_{i} \in \mathbb{R}^{1, d}\) are stored as part of the full KV-cache with \(K \in \mathbb{R}^{T, d}\) and \(V \in \mathbb{R}^{T, d}\).
+The keys and values \(K_{i} \in \mathbb{R}^{1, d}\) and \(V_{i} \in \mathbb{R}^{1, d}\) are stored as part of the full KV-cache with \(K \in \mathbb{R}^{T, d}\) and \(V \in \mathbb{R}^{T, d}\).
 The query \(Q_{i} \in \mathbb{R}^{1, d}\) is not stored but used for inference as

 The dot product between the queries and keys produces an attention score matrix \(S_{i} \in \mathbb{R}^{1, T}\).
-This attention score matrix is then scaled by the square root of the head dimension \(d\) and is typically passed through a softmax function to normalize the attention scores.
-However, other nonlinear activation functions \(\phi\) can be used instead of softmax, yielding similar accuracy \cite{katharopoulos_transformers_2020, ma_mega_2023}.
-The output of the attention mechanism \(A_{i}\) is then obtained by the dot product between the output of the nonlinear function \(\phi \left( S_i \right)\) and the values.
-In multi-head attention, different heads are implemented in parallel with different projection weights.
-The results of the different attention heads are concatenated and another linear layer produces the final multi-head attention result.
+The activation \(\phi\) is often a softmax, but other nonlinear activation functions can yield similar accuracy \cite{katharopoulos_transformers_2020, ma_mega_2023}.
+The output of the attention mechanism \(A_{i}\) is then obtained by the dot product between the activation \(\phi \left( S_i \right)\) and the values.
+In the transformer architecture, multiple attention "heads" are computed in parallel, concatenated and provided to a subsequent linear layer to produce the final multi-head attention result.

-In the full attention mechanism, the attention score matrix \(S\) compares all past, present, and future elements of the sequence.
-However, different types of attention are used in state-of-the-art large language models (LLMs).
-In causal attention, for instance, a mask is applied to prevent each query element from attending to future elements.
-Another widely used form of attention is Sliding Window Attention \cite{beltagy_longformer_2020}, which utilizes only local information.
-For each input query, only the past keys and values \(M\) from the past are retained, and the others are masked (see Figure \ref{fig:sliding_window_attention} (a)).
+In decoder-based Transformers, causal attention allows the score matrix \(S\) to compare the input token with all previous sequence elements.
+However, to prevent the physical memory size from scaling with the entire sequence length, we employ a type of attention that is both causal and local: Sliding Window Attention \cite{beltagy_longformer_2020}.
+In this approach, only a fixed number \(M\) of key and value projections are retained in memory and attention scores for elements older than the last \(M\) are masked. (see Fig.~\ref{fig:sliding_window_attention}~(a)).
 Although Sliding Window Attention is local at each layer, it can still capture global information in deep networks because the receptive field grows with the number of layers \cite{jiang_mistral_2023}.
-This form of attention enables us to store the sequence in physical memory without requiring the storage of data scaling with the full sequence size.

-LLMs generate text in an auto-regressive manner, which means that each generated token is fed as input to the network to generate the next token.
-In this context, the sequence is computed sequentially.
-Only one token \(x \in \mathbb{R}^{1, D}\) is thus fed as the input of the attention mechanism for each time step.
-In this work, we implement a sequential Sliding Window Attention mechanism using a Rectified Linear Unit (ReLU) function for nonlinearity instead of softmax.
-This approach is more hardware-friendly, as the normalization operations required by softmax necessitate an additional vertical connection along the sequence dimension \cite{electronics10091004}, which is typically very large and challenging to implement using analog circuitry.